 The bizarre Greek tradition of egg-cracking, part of the Orthodox Easter celebrations, continues to flourish despite changes of government.

-The bizarre Greek tradition of egg-cracking, part of the Orthodox Easter celebrations, continues to flourish despite changes of government.
+Background: The bizarre Greek tradition of egg-cracking, part of the Orthodox Easter celebrations, continues to flourish despite changes of government.
 On Sunday (May 4), for the first time following eight years of military rule, the ceremony received a new democratic lease of life.

 Traditionally, the old Byzantine custom demanded that once a year Greek monarchs smashed eggs with members of the armed forces.
 Anyone holding an egg that remained unbroken was considered to be lucky.
 But the ceremony was also considered a test of popularity.
 A bad monarch didn't get to crack eggs with anyone.